chen42/presentations/antiviral.md

 ### NRTIs in brief

 * Indications
-	* treatment of HIV as part of ART
+	* First line treatment of HIV as part of ART
 * Mechanism of action
-	* inhibit viral reverse transcriptase
+	* Inhibit viral reverse transcriptase
 * Resistance
-	* mutations in reverse transcriptase gene
+	* Mutations in reverse transcriptase gene
 * ADME
-	* well absorbed by the GI tract; good oral bioavailability
+	* Well absorbed by the GI tract; good oral bioavailability
 	* Excreted unchanged by the kidney; except
 		* <span id="drug"> zidovudine </span> (metabolized into glucoronide)
 		* <span id="drug"> Abacavir </span> (metabolized by alcohol dehydrogenase)